jpollock/phpcs-api/README.md

 ## Features

 - Analyze PHP code using PHPCS with support for all installed standards
+- PHP version compatibility testing with the PHPCompatibility standard
 - High-performance caching system for faster response times
 - Comprehensive logging and monitoring capabilities
 - Robust security with API key authentication and rate limiting